Wireless infrastructure: Building guidance for health organisations

-The Future Connectivity Programme’s Connectivity Hub produces, sources and shares expert technical knowledge to support the NHS to plan and implement the right connectivity for local needs.
+The Connectivity Hub produces, sources and shares expert technical knowledge to support the NHS to plan and implement the right connectivity for local needs.

 This report was produced following the selection of a supplier via an open tender procurement process run according to PCR2015 during 2022.
 Under the terms of the contract between NHS England and the supplier in question, the Intellectual Property Rights (IPR) of the report and any associated material sits solely with NHS England who reserve the right to adapt and amend the published version of the report.

-Wireless infrastructure: Building guidance for health and care organisations report
+Wireless infrastructure: Building guidance for health organisations report

-The following content is taken from an independent report into wireless infrastructure in the NHS, commissioned by the Future Connectivity Programme and produced by WM5G.
+The following content is taken from an independent report into wireless infrastructure in the NHS, commissioned by the Future Connectivity Programme in 2022 and produced by WM5G.

-These web pages have been adapted from the full report, which can be found on the Future Connectivity FutureNHS workspace at Wireless Infrastructure Building Guidance for Health and Care Organisations.
+These web pages have been adapted from the full report, which can be found on the FutureNHS workspace at Wireless Infrastructure Building Guidance for Health and Care Organisations.

 The content is 'supplier agnostic' which means we do not endorse any specific companies, innovations, or approaches.
 Any mention of, or link to, a specific supplier or product is not an endorsement from the Connectivity Hub or NHS England and is for illustrative purposes only.